tim-hub/remote-code-runner/README.md

 # Remote Code Runner

 Remote Code Runner is a simple service for running code on remote server side.
+Docker is used to execute untrusted code in a sandbox environment.

 # Install